dhwingens/wingens-dh-portfolio/final-project.md

 This was the first graph I made.
 One thing I did not realize beforehand is that every time I ran the sentence embeddings (unless I've gone mad), the graph seemed to be slightly different.
 I did some research on how these models work, and it does seem like there is some randomness to the process.
 At the same time, that may just have been a figment of my imagination.
 Either way, the process of sentence embedding is a dynamic process and there are many different models out there that would have a different view of the text.
 Just as with human perception of literature, there is not necessarily one right answer.

 Now onto the details of the graph.
 90% of it is one big blob.
 I expected there to be a little more differentiation between Dickens and Eliot, but in this graph it is hard to see much of a difference.
 That being said, there is definitely a section of *Oliver Twist* sentences that are noticeable on the left and *Great Expectations* sentences on the right.
-I think that the distance between these two is notable because they are texts from opposite ends of Dickens's career. *Great Expectations* is a novel that contains much more Eliotic sympathy and more of a psychologically realist novel in the mold of an Eliot novel. *Oliver Twist* is more full of outrageous characters and heavy politically-minded criticism of society.
+I think that the distance between these two is notable because they are texts from opposite ends of Dickens's career. *Great Expectations* is a novel that contains much more Eliotic sympathy and more psychologically realist in the mold of an Eliot novel. *Oliver Twist* is more full of outrageous characters and heavy politically-minded criticism of society.

 Most interesting to me, however, is the uniqueness of Dorothea from Middlemarch.
 One of about six protagonists, Dorothea is clearly Eliot's favorite, and serves most closely as a model of a good member of society.
 I am really quite surprised at how the most defined section of this graph that is farthest away from the blob is full of quotes about Dorothea (the breakaway section around the top left).
 She is far from the most eccentric character in these novels, but there is undoubtedly something singular to her character that the model also sees.